 What can you do to minimize Computer Vision Syndrome?

-There are several suggestions made by many professionals to correct computer work environment situations that can lead to the eyestrain symptoms or other manifestations of CVS directly related to the computer work environment.
+There are several helpful suggestions made by many professionals to correct computer work environment situations that can lead to the eyestrain symptoms or other manifestations of CVS directly related to the computer work environment.
 Test your work station and make sure the following recommendations are in place:

 Consider using computer filters for anti glare screen benefits.
 Glare screens and computer monitor hoods are available for LCD monitors and are very useful in reducing eyestrain symptoms caused by lighting glare.
 They are easy to attach, most simply hook over the top of your screen, and they make a big difference.